dipdup-io/dipdup/CONTRIBUTING.md

 ## Demo projects

 - Demos are stored in `demos` root directory.
 They MUST be generated automatically from project templates using replay files.
-- Maintainers SHOULD run `make scripts` command regularly to ensure that demo projects are up to date.
+- Maintainers SHOULD run `make demos replays` command regularly to ensure that demo projects are up to date.

 > 🚧 **UNDER CONSTRUCTION**
 >